-Yoruba is a difficult language for new learners, but it’s necessary if you go the the southeast part of Nigeria, Benin and mostly Africa.
-Some may know a bit of English, but most people in Africa & in Brazil speak Yoruba.
+Yoruba is a difficult language for new learners, but it’s necessary if you go to the southeast part of Nigeria, Benin and mostly Africa.
+Some may know a bit of English, but most people in Africa & Brazil speak Yoruba.

-There is a very old cultural saying of the people in Yoruba that, whenever a new infant is born, he is sprinkled with water to make him cry.
+There is an ancient cultural saying of the people in Yoruba that, whenever a new infant is born, he is sprinkled with water to make him cry.
 No word should be spoken until the infant cries.
 Also, no one younger than the mother should be present at the birth.
-The infant then is taken to the backyard.
+The infant is then taken to the backyard.
 Marriages are arranged.
 A man must negotiate with the girl’s father.
-If he is approved he must bring the family a payment called a bride price, paid in three installments.
+If he is approved, he must bring the family a payment called a bride price, paid in three installments.

-Nowadays no one needs a tutor to learn something which is totally unfamiliar to him or her.
+Nowadays no one needs a tutor to learn something which is unfamiliar to him or her.
 There is Google or search engine.
-There are millions of sites and portals where Yoruba can be learnt.
-But you may contact a coaching or tutor to learn too.
+There are millions of sites and portals where Yoruba can be learned.
+But you may contact coaching or tutor to learn too.

-English alphabets therefore do not exist in Yoruba: C, Q, V, X, Z. In addition, except C, their phonetic sounds do not exist in Yoruba.
+English alphabets, therefore, do not exist in Yoruba: C, Q, V, X, Z. Also, except C, their phonetic sounds do not exist in Yoruba.
 All Yoruba letters have only one sound.
 This makes the language quite easier to learn.

-Yoruba oral literature is very rich.
-Written Yoruba was first produced in Ajami which is an adapted Arabic script but extensive written texts in Yoruba began to be produced after the advent of Christian missions in the mid 19th century and were written in the Roman alphabets.
+Yoruba oral literature is vibrant.
+Written Yoruba was first produced in Ajami which is an adapted Arabic script but greatly written texts in Yoruba began to be produced after the advent of Christian missions in the mid 19th century and were written in the Roman alphabets.
 Some famous poets in the literature of Yoruba are D.O.
 Fagunwa, Adebayo Faleti, Oladejo Okediji, and Akinwumi Isola.

-The film industry in Holland is called Hollywood, same goes for Bollywood in Bombai (Now Mumbai).
+The film industry in Holland is called Hollywood; same goes for Bollywood in Bombay (Now Mumbai).
 Now Nigerian film industry is called Nollywood.
 Nigerian traditional films are made of Yoruba language.

 Yoruba has many dialects, but its speakers can understand each other.
 Yoruba is a language of tone.
 The same combination of vowels and consonants has different meanings depending on the pitch of the vowels.
 Yoruba Vowels.

-To know the antic history of Africa, Southeast Nigeria, Benin, Togo and Brazil, there is no alternative of learning Yoruba as it’ an ancient language of 19th Century.
-Bishop Ajayi made the biggest contribution in Yoruba between 1806-1891.
+To know the antic history of Africa, Southeast Nigeria, Benin, Togo, and Brazil, there is no alternative to learning Yoruba as it’ an ancient language of 19th Century.
+Bishop Ajayi made the most significant contribution in Yoruba between 1806-1891.

-Educational system in Nigeria for foreign students are great.
-So, to keep pace with local students, Yoruba must be learnt first.
+The educational system in Nigeria for international students are great.
+So, to keep pace with local students, Yoruba must be learned first.